Implementing Object-Oriented Programming in C

 // Serializable* s = (Serializable*)ts; // 危险!偏移不对

-Step 6 — Hands-on: Assembling a Graphics Management Framework
+Step 6 — Practice: Building a Graphics Management Framework

-Now let's combine all the techniques we've learned—encapsulation, inheritance, polymorphism, and vtables—to build a graphics management framework.
-The core of the framework is a ShapeManager—encapsulated with an opaque pointer.
-The outside world only gets a handle and has no idea how the shapes are stored internally.
+Now, let's combine all the techniques we have learned—encapsulation, inheritance, polymorphism, and vtables—to write a graphics management framework.
+The core of the framework is a ShapeManager—encapsulated using an opaque pointer, so the external interface only receives a pointer without knowing how the shapes are stored internally.

 // shape_manager.h — 不透明指针封装